sass/node-sass/TROUBLESHOOTING.md

 ### Installing node-sass 4.x with Node < 4

 See the discussion in [this comment](https://github.com/sass/node-sass/issues/2100#issuecomment-334651235) for a workaround.
-As of node-sass@v5 only Node 6 and above will be offically supported.
+As of node-sass@v5 only Node 6 and above will be officially supported.